withastro/docs/src/pages/en/guides/publish-to-npm.md

 Notice that there was no `build` step for Astro packages.
 Any file type that Astro supports can be published directly without a build step, because we know that Astro already supports them natively.
 This includes all files with extensions like `.astro`, `.ts`, `.jsx`, and `.css`.

 If you need some other file type that isn't natively supported by Astro, you are welcome to add a build step to your package.
 This advanced exercise is left up to you.

+## Showcase

+We highly encourage the use of sharing what you create, and we really do love seeing what our talented Astronauts create.
+Come and share what you create with us in our [Discord](https://discord.gg/YQRVveAgED) or tweet them [@astrodotbuild](https://twitter.com/astrodotbuild)